-Employment: In 2019, there were 8.7 million people with disabilities age 18-64 in the labor force, accounting for 6% of the total labor force population, and making up 44% of people with disabilities in that age group.
-Whether working full or part time, they were more likely to be below the ALICE Threshold than people without disabilities: 27% of full-time workers with disabilities were below the ALICE Threshold compared to 22% of full-time workers without disabilities.
-For people with disabilities who worked part time, the rate of financial hardship was 53%, compared to 42% for part-time workers without disabilities.
+Employment: In Connecticut in 2019, there were 95,697 people with disabilities age 18-64 in the labor force, accounting for 6% of the total labor force population and making up 50% of people with disabilities in that age group.
+Whether working full or part time, they were more likely to be below the ALICE Threshold than people without disabilities: 20% of full-time workers with disabilities were below the ALICE Threshold compared to 16% of full-time workers without disabilities.
+For people with disabilities who worked part time, the rate of financial hardship was 46%, compared to 36% for part-time workers without disabilities.

-Rates of employment and wages for people with disabilities vary based on the type of disability, as well as age, sex, race/ethnicity, and educational attainment.
-Current laws also permit employers to pay some workers with disabilities less than minimum wage: In 2019, over 70,000 workers earned a subminimum wage, though many states have outlawed this practice.
+Rates of employment and wages for people with disabilities in Connecticut vary based on the type of disability, as well as age, sex, race/ethnicity, and educational attainment.
+Current laws also permit employers to pay some workers with disabilities less than minimum wage.
+In Connecticut, as of April 1, 2022, more than 750 workers with disabilities were earning a subminimum wage.

-In 2019, for workers with a high school degree, 40% of people with disabilities were below the ALICE Threshold, compared to 34% of people without disabilities.
+In 2019, for workers in Connecticut with a high school degree, 35% of people with disabilities were below the ALICE Threshold, compared to 29% of people without disabilities.
 And while the overall rate of hardship decreases with higher education, the gap in rates between people with and without disabilities remains.
-In 2019, for workers with an associate or bachelor's degree, 25% of employed people with disabilities were below the Threshold compared to 17% of workers without disabilities.
-For people with an advanced degree, the rates were 15% below the Threshold for those with disabilities and 9% for those without.
+For workers in Connecticut with an associate or a bachelor's degree, 23% of employed people with disabilities were below the Threshold vs.13% of workers without disabilities.
+And for people with an advanced degree, the rates were 10% below the Threshold for those with disabilities vs. 7% for those without.

-Overall, people with disabilities below the ALICE Threshold were concentrated in occupations with low median hourly wages.
-For example, in 2019, more than half (57%) of people with disabilities working as a cashier (the most common occupation for people with disabilities below the ALICE Threshold), earning a median wage of \$11.37 per hour, were below the ALICE Threshold.
-Similarly, 61% of people with disabilities working as a cook (median wage of \$13.36 per hour) and 63% of people with disabilities working as a maid or house cleaner (median wage of \$11.95 per hour) were below the Threshold.
+Overall, people with disabilities below the ALICE Threshold in Connecticut were concentrated in occupations with low median hourly wages.
+For example, in Connecticut in 2019, more than two-thirds (79%) of people with disabilities working as a personal care aide - the most common occupation for people with disabilities below the ALICE Threshold - earning a median wage of \$12.77 per hour, were below the Threshold.
+Similarly, 67% of people with disabilities working as a house cleaner (median wage of \$12.69 per hour) and 45% of people with disabilities working as a cashier (median wage of \$13.09 per hour) were below the Threshold.

 Many people with disabilities rely on direct care workers or direct support professionals, who provide support for daily living and other essential activities.
 For years, both fields have faced significant challenges hiring and retaining staff, a situation made even more difficult by the pandemic as providers compete with offers of less demanding entry-level work at higher wages.
-For example, in the direct care field, made up of workers who are primarily women and people of color, and often immigrants, staffing challenges were heightened during the pandemic as workers faced increased levels of uncertainty and physical and mental stress.
-In 2019, home health aides and personal care aides earned \$12.15 per hour.
+For example, in the direct care field, made up of workers who are primarily women, primarily people of color, and often immigrants, staffing challenges were heightened during the pandemic as workers faced increased levels of uncertainty and physical and mental stress.
+In Connecticut in 2019, home health aides and personal care aides earned \$12.77 per hour.
 In addition, many direct care workers themselves have disabilities.
-In 2019, more than 182,000 personal care aides and nearly 62,500 home health aides in the U.S. had a disability, and 58% and 68%, respectively, were below the ALICE Threshold.
+In 2019, nearly 3,100 personal care aides and more than 950 home health aides in Connecticut had a disability, and 79% and 39%, respectively, were below the Threshold.